Book name: The Circus of Dr Lao

 As they get sucked into the experience, the people of Abalone become convinced of the veracity of what they've seen.
 It is part of this book's charm that the reader also yearns to believe.
 Somewhere along the line, exposure to these odd little foreign experiences brings joy to the humdrum lives of Abalone's residents.

-If you’ve enjoyed this review, you might be interested in reading my article about sea voyages in fantasy fiction (On the Ocean Wave) here.
-Or you might like to take a look at my review of Time and Again by Jack Finney here.
+If you’ve enjoyed this review, you might be interested reading in my article about sea voyages in fantasy fiction (On the Ocean Wave).

-If you fancy something different, you might like to take a chance on my review of The Armageddon Rag by George RR Martin here.
+If you fancy something different, you might like to take a chance on my review of The Armageddon Rag by George RR Martin.